Kislapet/Kislapet.github.io/_pages/projects.md

 ## RTFM : Application to regroup all protocols for an hospital

-Each hospitals has its own dozens of protocols.
+Each hospital has its own dozens of protocols.
 The complexity of the IT systems and practitioners’ lack of time results in walls covered in protocol posters.

 <a href="https://kislapet.github.io/projects/">
     <button style="background-color: #f21368; align-self: center; border: none;padding: 15px 32px;font-size: 16px;border-radius: 12px;" >Scroll back</button>